jitsi/jitsi-meet/doc/API.md

 24. kick(id) - Kick participant from the conference
     - id - string participant id

-25. setStartMuted(audioMuted, videoMuted) - make all new participants join with muted audio/video
+25. setStartMutedPolicy(policy) - make all new participants join with muted audio/video
+    - policy - JS object with following properties
-    - audioMuted - boolean if audio stream should be muted
+        - audio - boolean if audio stream should be muted
-    - videoMuted - boolean if video stream should be muted
+        - video - boolean if video stream should be muted

     Note: available only for moderator

+26. getStartMutedPolicy() - returns the current policy with JS object:
+    - policy - JS object with following properties
+        - audio - boolean if audio stream should be muted
+        - video - boolean if video stream should be muted

-26. isStartAudioMuted() - check if audio is muted on join
+27. isStartAudioMuted() - check if audio is muted on join

-27. isStartVideoMuted() - check if video is muted on join
+28. isStartVideoMuted() - check if video is muted on join

 JitsiTrack
 ======